hoelzer-lab/rnaflow/README.md

 DEG analysis options:
 --strand                 0 (unstranded), 1 (stranded) and 2 (reversely stranded) [default: 0]
+                         This will overwrite the optional strandedness defined in the input CSV file.
 --tpm                    Threshold for TPM (transcripts per million) filter.
 A feature is discared, if for all conditions the mean TPM value of all
                          corresponding samples in this condition is below the threshold. [default: 1] --deg                    A CSV file following the pattern: conditionX,conditionY